adam4813/trillek-client-core/README.md

 __Xcode__

-On OS X, CMake can generate an Xcode project for Sigma.
+On OS X, CMake can generate an Xcode project for Trillek.

 ```sh
 mkdir build/